 T.O.A.Ds on Allotments

-This will be an interactive workshop for allotment holders, where we will offer in-depth discussion, tips and practical skills on how to make urban allotments attractive for all sorts of wildlife, especially amphibians and reptiles.As we are in the development stage of this project, we are keen on hearing what sites and venues around London would benefit from these activities.
-If you have a suggestion then email Emily, the project development manager for London: firstname.lastname@example.org
+This will be an interactive workshop for allotment holders, where we will offer in-depth discussion, tips and practical skills on how to make urban allotments attractive for all sorts of wildlife, especially amphibians and reptiles.We are always keen on hearing what sites and venues around London would be a perfect fit for our activities.
+If you have a site suggestion or query about the project then please email Emily, the London Project Manager.

 For information on Froglife’s other education projects, click here.